 4. Biological methods of pest control

 To achieve a better yield in crop production, the farmer must devise effective methods of pest control.
 Irrespective of the cropping season, pests are ubiquitous.
-Although the pest cannot be totally eradicated from the farm, they can be kept or manage below economic damage level.
+Although the pest cannot be totally eradicated from the farm, they can be kept or managed below the economic damage level.

 Remember to share!